stahta01/wxCode_components/trunk/wxCode/components/mmwx/ReadMe.txt

 	user:	mindmatters
 	pw:	mmwx
 -The demo uses mmMultiButtons for the button navigator and the Logon button. wxButton works just as well and provides the modern UI look.
+-Since wxODBC has been removed from wxWidgets 2.9, mmDbase is considered deprecated and I have not tested it.
+-I have not been able to test mmMAPIMail due to the lack of a MAPI server.
+Feedback is requested.